 4. Maya Bay, Koh Phi Phi Thailand

-The Maya Bay will always be a beauty to behold, it’s clear waters and white sand so unlike any other beach in the world.
+The Maya Bay will always be a beauty to behold, it’s clear waters and white sand so, unlike any other beach in the world.
 It is no wonder that the beach was used for the Leonardo De Caprio film The Beach.
 Up to 5000 people were visiting the beach every day – endangering the coral – before it was closed to be reopened in 2021.
 Maya Bay is one of a group of other ways in the archipelago.

 The bay is stunning, hedged in by cliffs on three sides, sands, clear water through which it is impossible to miss the spectral Vista of coral down below.
 Snorkeling and kayaking are excellent throughout the bay, large water boulders encrusted with coral and brightly colored fish are numerous.
-Most tour agencies haul visitors to the bay to snorkel from nearby Phuket, Khrabi, and Phi Phi Don.
+Most tour agencies haul visitors to the bay to snorkel from nearby Phuket, Krabi, and Phi Phi Don.
 Also popular is sea kayaking.
 In all this beach promises so much fun.

 5. Long Beach, Vancouver Island Canada

 Long Beach will take your breath away.
-It is the longest and largest beach in the Pacific rim, and that counts for something if you ask us.
+It is the longest and largest beach on the pacific rim, and that counts for something if you ask us.
 For a beach enthusiast, it is especially a must-see.
 It provides some of the most beautiful scenic views any beach attendee may ever find.
 It is located on Wickaninnish bay between Tofino and Ucluelet and hedged around by campgrounds and picnic areas.
 It is also one of the most popular surfing spots you can find, and that’s what it’s been on the Pacific benefits it.

-Here are some warnings though about long beach; it’s ringed around with great swells.
+Here are some warnings though about the long beach; it’s ringed around with great swells.
 During storms, swimmers are advised to stay ashore as some have been known to drift too far out on account of the swells.
 Driftwoods are a common sight as well.
-Getting hit by one while swimming isn’t cool at all Unsupervised swimming is discouraged and considered really dangerous.
+Getting hit by one while swimming isn’t cool at all Unsupervised swimming is discouraged and considered dangerous.
 Park visitors have been swept off shorebound rocks during storm season and for this reason, beach access is restricted during heavy storm weather.
 Yet long beach offers all the beauty of beach experience.